n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/common-issues.md

 To resolve, review the JSON you've entered for these issues:

 * Test your JSON in a JSON checker or syntax parser to find errors like missing quotation marks, extra or missing commas, incorrectly formatted arrays, extra or missing square brackets or curly brackets, and so on.
-* If you've used an **Expression** in the node, ensure the entire JSON is wrapped in double curly brackets, for example:
+* If you've used an **Expression** in the node, be sure you've wrapped the entire JSON in double curly brackets, for example:
     ```
     {{
         {